 NEED FOR THE PROJECT

-Large areas of the Alaskan coastline remain unmapped with a system of sufficient resolution to be used in coastal monitoring.
+Large areas of the Alaskan coastline remain unmapped.
 The proposed program would be to begin to map some of these areas to provide the required inventory of intertidal and coastal substrates, morphology and biological resources.

 LOCATION